 Choosing Your Subjects

 Making sure you choose the right programme of study for you in the Sixth Form is probably the most important decision you will have to make in the coming months and the choices you make now could influence your future career.
-While it can be very tempting simply to choose subjects you enjoy and which interest you – and these are very important factors – it is also important to think further ahead and consider what you might want to do in the future.
-It is therefore absolutely vital that you think very carefully about your academic strengths and interests, do your research and seek advice.
+It is important to think further ahead and consider what you might want to do in the future and it is also absolutely vital that you think very carefully about your academic strengths and interests, and preferred ways of working.
+Do your research and seek advice.

 We offer 29 subjects in The Polesworth School Sixth Form @ Tomlinson Hall.